SteveBattista/encryptor/README.md

 Not testing:<BR>
-The writing of PKS8 files to disk.
+1. The writing of PKS8 files to disk.
 Just keeping them in memory.<BR>
-Does not test nonce advance as we want to try an unlimited number of attempts.
+2. Does not test nonce advance as we want to try an unlimited number of attempts.
 Uses less_safe_key in aead.<BR>

+3. RSA signatures: Ring does not have a rust function to generate primes.
+This is because there is a lot of risk in picking improper primes.
+For more information read this blog post https://blog.trailofbits.com/2019/07/08/fuck-rsa/ <BR>

+4. When performing hahes, we used the two step method of adding context.update(data)

 Might Impact Outcome:<BR>
 In aead nonce is first 12 bytes of the key.<BR>

 zero length in random1 or random2 can cause crashes.
-(PBKDF2 needs non zero). <BR>
+(PBKDF2 needs non zero values). <BR>

 TODO<BR>
-1. RSA signatures: I'm defering this based on this blog  https://blog.trailofbits.com/2019/07/08/fuck-rsa/ <BR>
-2. Make a lot more constants <BR>

 3. Clean up println! statements <BR>